rarroyo23/axios-mobile-exercise/README.md

 2. Use React Native and rebuild the mocks in the PDF wireframe in CSS and JS.
 3. First make a call to the stream endpoint to retrieve an array of the 20 lastest story ids for Axios.com.
 4. For each story id, make another call to the content endpoint to retrieve the data for each story.
-5. For each story in the list view, display the following:
+5. For each story in the listicle view, display the following:
 - The `headline` of the story.
 - The `primary_image` of the story.
 6. For each list item, link to a separate view that shows the full story and display the following: